The Growth and Distortion Theorems for Slice Monogenic Functions: Growth, Distortion and Covering Theorems for Slice Regular Functions

-Before presenting the key lemma to establish the growth and distortion theorems, we first make an equivalent characterization of the vanishing of the third term on the right-hand side of (\ref{eq:relation}), thanks to the speciality of quaternions. \begin{theorem} Let $f$ be a slice regular function on a symmetric slice domain $\Omega \subseteq \mathbb H$ and let $I\in\mathbb S$.
-Then for each $J\in \mathbb S$ and each $z\in \Omega_I$ if and only if there exist $u\in \partial\mathbb B$ and a slice regular function $g$ on $\Omega$ that preserves the slice $\Omega_I$ such that
+Before presenting the key ingredient of establishing the growth and distortion theorems, we first make an equivalent characterization of the vanishing of the third term on the right-hand side of (\ref{eq:identity of quaternionic version}), thanks to the speciality of quaternions. \begin{theorem} Let $f$ be a slice regular function on a symmetric slice domain $\Omega \subseteq \mathbb H$ and let $I\in\mathbb S$.
+Then